 So I had more print than I had time.
 Periodicals, unlike books that required a lot more time, gave the added satisfaction of making you feel like you’d completed something.
 I could finish an article or essay after, say, 5 to 10 minutes, not days or weeks (or months sometimes in my case) like a book.
 The writer has to keep their prose succinct and move along quickly.
 The good journalists or essayist had to be more economical, while at the same time being graceful in the telling to keep you engaged.
 All this consumption of prose confirmed my standing as an autodidact, the ancient Greek word for someone who’s self-taught.
 Yes, I ended up with a great formal education, but being truly educated is a lifetime commitment, not something awarded to you and then you’re done.
 No one can actually give you an education, you have to dig for it.
 Colleges just teach us where we might want to look and how best to use the shovel (our mind).
 They provide a learning environment.
 Unless you’re studying something highly specialized—engineering, medicine, law, physics, chemistry, etc, etc,—most of us are really autodidacts.
 We’re all, for the most part, self-taught.
 We read and we know things.

 And where does this self-teaching mostly come from?…well, for me, it was at the bookstore.
 George Orwell’s bookshop memories weren’t the most inspiring, but mine have been some of the great pleasures of my life.
 I don’t recall exactly when, but after moving into the Washington D.C. area, I started visiting bookstores on my days off.
 How many people can remember the first time they visited, say, a Borders Bookstore?
 Well, I can.
 It was the one in Tyson’s Corner, Virginia, in the early 1990s.
 My wife and I were shopping and happened to see the Borders Bookstore in a shopping center.
 At the time, I’d never heard of Borders.
-I was use to the small bookstores I’d visited in Virginia Beach, Virginia, like B. Dalton and Waldenbooks.
+I was use to the small bookstores I’d visited growing up in Virginia Beach, Virginia, like B. Dalton and Waldenbooks.
 Border’s, however, was a large bookstore where you could find just about anything and browse (for hours if you wanted) through the new books and even thumb through them while sipping a drink at their in-store coffee shop.
 It was a book lovers paradise!
 The large bookstores, like Borders and Barnes & Noble, didn’t just offer books, but a bookish cultural atmosphere.
 One goes to a bookstore not only to look at books, but to be reverenced by being among the works of so many great minds.
 “Everyone worships” as David Foster Wallace said, and for the book lover bookstores are the temple biblos.
 Yes, rather pathetic I realize.
 But for me and many others there’s a tinge of emotional truth in this.
 I guess I also keep going back to bookstores partially hoping some of the genius and masterly craftsmanship, wrapped in those bindings, will rub off on me.
 But alas, decades into the therapy, no such luck.
 But oh well, one must have faith—some free time and money too—so I’ll just keep trying until the gig is up.
 I can (as my wife happily agrees) think of a far more costlier passion.

 New bookstores give one a chance to see (or order) all that’s in print, but used bookstores bring the added thrill of discovery.
 It’s there that I’ve found some real treasures that have been out of print for decades.
 I think of finding such minor but personally gratifying treasures like a first edition of John Buchan’s Memory Hold the Door, or an 1865 four volume set edition of James Boswell’s Life of Johnson, or entire collection of Aldous Huxley’s essays, or a special edition of Edward Gibbon’s The Decline and Fall of the Roman Empire.
 And then there’s just the large number of deals I’ve gotten on good contemporary books I have on my to-buy list.
 I wander amongst the rows of shelves, either seeing books I recognize or picking out books on various topics I find interesting (I mostly read non-fiction now), and quietly thumbing through them, reading a few sentences or paragraphs, sampling, dipping into, the author’s prose to see if their writing pulls me in.
 I know, it seems facile…and it is.
 But that’s just what I do.
 That’s the intuitive process that works for me.
 There are usually so many other bookshelves to scan.
 I don’t usually have time to read half a chapter to see if I like what I’m reading.
 Most of the people I’ve seen browsing in bookstores seem to do the same thing while standing in the bookstore isles.
 It’s a reminder to professional writers just how important each sentence and paragraph can be.